haxala1r/hcl/README.md

 `HCL_sha256("ABCD", 4);`

-Just keep in mind you need to pass the `-lHCL` parameter to gcc when compiling your code.
+Just keep in mind you need to pass the `-lHCL` parameter to gcc when compiling.

 More detailed explanation of what headers and functions are available coming soon.

 # Contributing

-I do accept all kinds of contributions.
+I accept all kinds of contributions.
 If you see an error, vulnerability, or just something you'd like seeing added, feel absolutely free to open an issue or a pull request.